 However, your torso length will determine what size of paddle you will need, as people with a longer torso will sit higher in the yak.

+It's not just about the paddler height.
 If your torso is 22 inches long, a 180 centimeter youth paddle would be ideal.
 If your torso is 24 inches, a youth paddle of between 180 and 200 centimeters may be comfortable.

 For torsos of 26 inches, 190 to 210 centimeters could be recommended; 28 inch torsos would be 200 to 220 centimeters, with the length range of the paddle increasing by 10 centimeters as the torso increases by 2 inches.